Aditya Nagpal

 • Team: $30 per user per month

-Fathom is an AI meeting assistant that records, transcribes, and summarizes video calls automatically.
-For remote teams drowning in meetings, Fathom cuts follow-up work down to seconds.
-You hop off a call and action items, summaries, and CRM updates are already done.
+Fathom is an AI meeting assistant that records, transcribes and summarizes video calls automatically.
+You hop off a call and the summary, action items and CRM updates are already done.

-• Auto-joins Zoom, Google Meet, and Microsoft Teams calls
+• Auto-joins Zoom, Google Meet and Microsoft Teams

 • AI-generated summaries and action items